datatrail-jhu/05_R/manuscript/01_rstudio_cloud_tour.md

 # RStudio Cloud Tour

 At this point in the course, you've been introduced to RStudio Cloud.
-You know that it's where you'll be writing code, you've learned how to organize your files within RStudio Cloud for data science projects, and have worked with markdown files within RStudio.
+You know that it's where you'll be writing code, and you've been briefly introduced to RStudio and RStudio Cloud.
+You've learned how to organize your files within RStudio Cloud for data science projects.
+And, you have worked with markdown files within RStudio Cloud.
 While you were introduced to the parts of RStudio previously, we'll review them in this lesson and then go into a little more depth to get you even more comfortable working in RStudio Cloud.

 ### Getting Started in RStudio Cloud

-To get started working in [RStudio Cloud](rstudio.cloud), you'll want to go to rstudio.cloud and log in using your RStudio Cloud login.
+To get started working in [RStudio Cloud](rstudio.cloud), you'll want to go to [rstudio.cloud](rstudio.cloud) and log in using your RStudio Cloud login.
 You'll be logged into your home screen.
 As discussed previously, to get started working on a new project, you would click on the "New Project" blue icon toward the top right.
 This will create a new project.
 However, all your old projects will be listed at left underneath "Spaces."
 You can always return to an old project or start a new one.

 ![RStudio Cloud Home Screen - New Project ](images/01_rstudio_cloud_tour/01_R_rstudio_cloud_tour-1.png)